longnecklion000/ApacheCommandLine-Program/README.md

 Azeem sends his regards.

-(if you want to wrok on this project with us contact our hiring agents on discord. hiring agents: azeem, emin, tucker)
+(if you want to work on this project with us contact our hiring agents on discord. hiring agents: azeem, emin, tucker)

 ==================================
           PRODUCT INFO